Thembi Kgatlana: SD Eibar

 Kgatlana's spell at Benfica came to an early end owing to complications arising from the COVID-19 crisis, with a salary cap introduced across Portuguese women's football.
 On 21 July 2020, it was announced that she had joined newly promoted Spanish Primera División side SD Eibar on a one-year contract.
 Kgatlana made her debut on 4 October 2020 in a 1–0 victory over Real Betis, before opening her goalscoring account the following week in a 2–2 draw against Levante.

 On 31 October 2020, Kgatlana scored her second goal for the club on her first start in a 1–0 victory over Espanyol, however she was forced off with the game still in the first half due to a minor injury.
 Upon her return from injury, she immediately returned to goalscoring form with a stunning strike in a 3–1 defeat to Real Madrid having once again entered from the substitutes bench.

 Racing Louisville

 NWSL club Racing Louisville paid a transfer fee to obtain Kgatlana on 6 July 2022.
 She signed a two-year contract with a club option for the 2024 season.
 However, she missed the 2022 season after tearing her Achilles tendon against Botswana in the 2022 Women's Africa Cup of Nations.
 She debuted for Racing on 6 May against Orlando Pride, her first match since tearing her Achilles tendon in 2022.
 On 12 May, joining the match as an 81st-minute substitute, she assisted on Racing's third goal of the match.

 Tigres UANL

 On 20 December 2023, Racing Louisville FC agreed to transfer Kgatlana to Tigres UANL for the second largest transfer fee in league history of $275,000.
+She scored in the 2025 Apertura final as part of Tigres' comeback in the second half of the first leg against Club America.
+Tigres went on to win the title after winning the second leg, giving Kgatlana her first league championship with the club.